 But, I also wanted to do my part.
 I wasn’t willing to write just anything and hope God could use it.
 I wanted to do my best with every post.
 There have been many times I have been stumbling over a post I’ve known I was supposed to write and start praying only to have God finish my post for me with words I know didn’t come from my mind.
 Those are the kinds of things that happen when God owns your blog!

 However, I am human.
 There are times when I find myself taking ownership of my blog and I begin believing I have built this and this is mine.
-However, 2 years ago when I stepped out in faith with Raising Arrows, I asked God to keep me humble.
+However, back in 2010, when I stepped out in faith with Raising Arrows, I asked God to keep me humble.
 He always has…especially when I start to get full of myself!

 Give God your blog.

-Take all you have to offer, use your gifts to honor and glorify Him, and then let Him use it in a mighty way!
+Take ALL you have to offer and use your gifts to honor and glorify Him, and THEN let Him use it in a mighty way!

 What steps can you take to be certain blogging is what God has for you?

 1. Pray, Pray, Pray!
-Blogging does take time.
+I’m not going to lie – blogging does take time.
 It may be time God does not want you to take at this season in your life.
 It doesn’t matter what anyone else is doing or even what you feel.
 God knows your schedule much better than you do.
 However, He might also be asking you to take a leap of faith and tell your story so that He may be glorified in the telling!
 Pray…He will answer!

 3. Stay focused.
 It is easy to get off track in blogging.
 You begin to seek man’s approval or you become greedy or you simply stop trying to give God your best.
 Remember Who you do this for.